GM-Doolin/redder/README.md

 >>
 >> This argument will produce a CSV file titled `post-id#-comments-sentiments.txt` in the local app path `redder\CS325_p3\Data\Sentiments\` (*The Sentiments folder is reserved for files output by Redder only*)
 >>
->> The CSV format inside of this new file will be like so: "sentiment","Text Analyzed"
+>> The CSV format inside of this new file will be like so: "Sentiment","Comment"
 >>
 >> The file will contain only 50 comments (**As noted in the project 4 outline**) that have been analyzed as to avoid wasting API tokens.
 >>